fimion/alex-party/posts/2020-10-26-vue-solitaire-migration-to-vue-3-the-unexpected-challenge.md

 ---
 title: Vue-Solitaire Migration to Vue 3 - The unexpected challenge
-date: 2020-10-26T14:41:36.880Z
+date: 2020-10-27T14:44:33.508Z
 excerpt: I upgraded an app to Vue 3 and I learned some things about it.
 ---
 I've just finished upgrading [vue-solitaire](https://vue-solitaire.netlify.app) to use Vue 3.
 There are 3 main things I learned in this process that I wanted to let you (dear reader) know about.
 First, the way you add global components has changed a little.
 Next, the way apps mount has both syntactically changed, as well as how it ends up in the DOM has changed.
-Finally, Vue 3 has a new way of code-splitting and loading components asynchronously.
+Finally, Vue 3 has a new way of code-splitting and loading components asynchronously but throws a very unhelpful error: `Invalid VNode type: undefined`.

 ### Vue Solitaire